oxsecurity/megalinter/docs/descriptors/repository_syft.md

 Available Commands:
-  attest      Generate a package SBOM as an attestation for the given [SOURCE] container image completion  Generate a shell completion for Syft (listing local docker images) convert     Convert between SBOM formats help        Help about any command login       Log in to a registry
+  attest      Generate an SBOM as an attestation for the given [SOURCE] container image completion  Generate the autocompletion script for the specified shell convert     Convert between SBOM formats help        Help about any command login       Log in to a registry